-Looking Forward: In 2014, we will expand to include a focus on Career-Based Mentoring in collaboration with Teach for America and Harrison School District, developing values-based leadership for 9th and 10th grade students through community resources that expand future career opportunities and networks.
+Looking Forward: We have expand to include a focus on Career-Based Mentoring in collaboration with Teach for America and Harrison School District, developing values-based leadership for 9th and 10th grade students through community resources that expand future career opportunities and networks.

-Beginning in 7th grade at the New Student Leadership Camp, Peak Education works with students and their parents to create a vision of success and set goals to achieve their vision.
+Beginning in 7th grade Peak Education works with students and their parents to create a vision of success and set goals to achieve their vision.
 They are challenged throughout their years in Peak Education to make choices that are consistent with their goals.
 Students learn skills associated with assuming leadership roles in their schools, churches, synagogues, and in the community.

-Looking Forward: We are collaborating with The Colorado Springs School and Atlas Preparatory School on a three-week summer workshop titled REACH for middle school students.
-REACH provides students with a challenging summer program emphasizing 21st century learning.
+Looking Forward: We are collaborating with The Colorado Springs School on a three-week summer workshop titled Full STEAM Ahead for middle school students, which provides students with a challenging summer program emphasizing 21st century learning.
 In addition, Peak Education is working with Leadership Pikes Peak to provide our high school juniors and seniors with leadership skills, knowledge, and connections to get involved and make a difference within the community.

 Looking Forward: Building strong family support networks, parents and families can encourage other families to vecome more invested in their child’s education, creating a close knit powerful community.
-Peak Education seeks to strengthen Family Engagement beyond family meetings, home visits, and summer acgtivities by providing a ‘circle of families’ that support one another in building greater strength and self-sufficiency.
+Peak Education seeks to strengthen Family Engagement beyond family meetings, home visits, and summer activities by providing opportunities for families to support one another in building greater strength and self-sufficiency.

 Volunteerism within the community builds self-esteem and worth and provides a vehicle for students to learn the value of giving back.
 Beginning in middle school and continuing throughout their time in Peak Education, students participate in helping others both in school and out of school.

-Looking Forward:Peak Education will develop an intensive ‘rite of passage’ outdoor leadership experience for 10th grade students that will allow them to apply their skills and knowledge while learning important lessons about who they are and what they can become.
+Looking Forward:Peak Education plans to develop an intensive ‘rite of passage’ outdoor leadership experience that will allow them to apply their skills and knowledge while learning important lessons about who they are and what they can become.